 Remembering the horrible events of the Sept.
-11, 2001 attack on the World Trade Center on its 15th anniversary, among the 2,996 people killed that day to honor was Bill Biggart who raced from his family to photograph the unfolding tragedy, forever now part of it, the only member of the news media killed that day.
+11, 2001 attack on the World Trade Center on its 15th anniversary.
+Among the 2,996 people killed that day was Bill Biggart who raced from his wife and four children to photograph the unfolding tragedy, forever now part of it, the only member of the news media killed that day.

 by Blake Pembroke Sell

-For those of you who shared that horrible morning with me at the World Trade Center site as the towers burned and then fell, you know first hand how these 9/11 anniversaries bring back a flood of memories and reminders of horrors we witnessed.
+For the small group of you who shared that horrible morning with me at the World Trade Center site as the towers burned around us and then fell, you know first hand how these 9/11 anniversaries bring back a flood of memories and reminders of horrors we witnessed.

-I was there with Bill’s friend and fellow photographer Chip East as he pried the memory card from the crumpled remains of Bill’s digital camera with a pair of pliers and shared the elation and sadness when we put it into a Mac in the office and saw the card still worked and that Bill had photographed the moment of his own death as the pedestrian skyway fell towards him.
+I was there with Bill’s friend and fellow photographer Chip East as he pried the memory card from the remains of Bill’s digital camera with pliers and as we shared elation and sadness after putting the card into a Mac in the office and saw the card still worked, and that Bill had photographed the moment of his own death as that pedestrian skyway fell down on him.

-I took this photo leading this article just after the collapse of the north tower while everyone else who had been there moments before lay buried in the rubble, before the living rushed back to the site to search for them.
+I took the photo leading this article just after the collapse of the north tower, while the first responders who had been there moments before with me lay buried in the rubble, before the living rushed back to the site to search for them.
 What strikes me most about this photo looking back on it now, is that I’m the only one there, that everyone else standing there had just died as they tried to outrun the falling tower, and that Bill’s body lays under the collapsed walkway in the background where he had just been killed.

-My strongest memory from that morning is standing in shock, surrounded by smoke and debris, caked in WTC dust and blood dripping down my legs and a fireman who was one of the first back to the area grabbing me by the shoulders as I stood dazed in shock and caked in WTC dust, shouting at me: “Are you going to try to help find these people or are you just going to take pictures.”
+I carry the memory from that morning of climbing over the rubble surrounded by smoke and debris, with blood dripping down my legs, and a fireman who was one of the first back to the area grabbing me by the shoulders as I stood dazed in shock and caked in WTC dust, shouting at me: “Are you going to try to help find these people or are you just going to take pictures.”

-I put the cameras down on top of some debris and dug along with the firemen at the faint beeps of buried firemen’s automatic rescue devices penetrating the slabs and boulders of broken cement.
+I put my cameras down on top of some debris and dug in the rubble along with the firemen at the sounds of faint beeps of buried firemen’s automatic rescue devices penetrating the slabs and boulders of broken cement.
 All we found were bodies.
 We didn’t save anyone.

 Blake Pembroke Sell, Sept.
 11, 2016